oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_title.md

 ### get

-Retrieve a specific CategoryTitle record.
+Retrieve a specific category title record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of CategoryTitle records.
+Retrieve a collection of category title records.

 {@inheritdoc}

 ### create

-Create a new CategoryTitle record.
+Create a new category title record.

 The created record is returned in the response.